 Paracord was developed as "parachute cord" - the thin strands of cord that support a paratrooper under his parachute.
 It was widely used by the US military during World War II.

 Parachute cord is made from nylon so it is thin, strong and light weight.
-The military established standards for its production, with the most common type comprised of 7 strands having a collective breaking strength of 550 pounds.
+The military established standards for its production, with the most common type comprised of 7inner nylon strands and a nylon outter shell having a collective breaking strength of 550 pounds.
 Thus, most cord produced is 7-stand, 550 paracord.

 Troops in the field quickly found many uses for the cord, from tying down equpment to suspending items from packs to first aid uses including tourniquets.
 The cord is still used extensively by the military.
 It has even been used in space by astronauts as they repaired the Hubble Space Telescope.